christian-draeger/orval-name-override-example/README.md

 # Orval Name Override Example

 An Example Project to showcase how to avoid name conflicts with Orval.
-This Project generates 2 different open-api specs, which both have a model with the same name.
+This Project generates models and clients based on 2 different open-api specs, which both have a models and operations with the same name.

-The goal is to generate 2 different models in the generated code as well as not clashing react-query hook names and especially not clashing barrel file exports.
+The goal is to be able to:

+1. Generate models and react-query hooks without name clashes
+1. Create barrel file exports without clashes

 ## Run Orval

 ```shell
 npm run generate-api
 ```

+## Solutions
+### 🤔 1.
+Generate models and react-query hooks without name clashes
+💡Putting the output of the generated models and react-query hooks in different folders.
+⚠️ generated model and hook names exists twice (per spec) which would lead to clashes in generated barrel files.

+### 🤔 2.
+Create barrel file exports without clashes
+💡tbd